Black-Wyrm-Lair/Drizzt-Saga/README.md

 - Script file f_robedA.bcs will now summon a Noble Genie (consistency fix between games).
 - Small rework of Valen encounter to be triggered only after finishing the Drizzt Saga story.

+By AL|EM:
+ - Added Infinity Auto Packager
+ - Deprecation of 'Raise the XP cap' component in favour of well-maintaaned component from various Tweaks mods.
 </details>